Criminal Minds Shrine

 Penelope Garcia

 Her relationship with Derek Morgan is something that I was rooting for for the longest time, but honestly I think it's sweet they never become more than flirty friends.
 Their friendship often results in the cringiest scenes, like all those "hey baby girl you're on speaker phone" with the entire team in the room.
 But overall it's a mostly harmless friendship and I think it adds a sense of relatability to the characters.
+Their scenes together often act as comedic relief, but several times the two have had really sincere and endearing moments that revealeld the depth of their relationship.
+After Penelope was shot outside her home, Derek stayed with her until she felt safe.
+The two were a truly dynamic duo.

 Garcia's motivations for leaving the BAU at the end of season 15 is befitting of her character, she wanted a less stressful job.
 Her character is the one with the weakest stomach by far; sometimes she can barely stand to be in the same room as the crime scene images.
 You'd think after so much time someone who spends all day online would become desensitized to the horror, but this shows how resilient Garcia's positivity is.
 In CM:Evolution, it is revealed that she has been developing a safer social media for minors.
 Her desire to have a positive impact on the world is something that motivates Garcia consistently from season 1 to the current times.